mnltejaswini/Performance/test/Reliability/README.md

 - Create A2 Standard windows VM on Azure
 - Install wcat - http://www.iis.net/downloads/community/2007/05/wcat-63-x86
-- Copy the contents of this folder to %programfiles(x86)%\wcat
+- Copy the contents of the test folder to %programfiles(x86)%\wcat
 - Replace the server name/IP in settings.ubr file with the server name/ip that you created during "Server Setup" steps above.
 - Update scenario.ubr with the duration needed (in seconds).
 - Run